zaoxing/zaoxing.github.io/_teaching/2022-fall-cloud.md

 Annoucements
 ------
+- The first demo video will be due on Mon (10/10).
+Project demos will be presented on Mon/Wed lectures.
 - Please fill out the [account and user skill survey](https://docs.google.com/forms/d/e/1FAIpQLSe-6rylhna2YiovEiNMmm1BrmjkacraWC3sxALCcL2XNKV0uQ/viewform?usp=sf_link) to help us assign you with a project.
 Note that, project descriptions require BU email logins.
 - Please join our Piazza discussion channel via [piazza.com/bu/fall2022/eccs528](https://piazza.com/bu/fall2022/eccs528).
 The access code is `cloudcomputing`.
 - We have an active waitlist for this class.
 If you have a strong interest in joining this class, email the instructor, and we will try to enroll you with a higher priority.